-February in Melbourne is the last month of summer, with long, hot days continuing.
-Even though the school holidays are over, there are still plenty of events going on around the city.
+February in Melbourne is the last month of summer, with the long, hot days continuing.

 Here’s a curated selection of some of the coolest must-dos happening this month!